NoaKirsh/Bioinfornatics-project-236523-/README.md

 ## ❓ Main questions:

 In our project we will attempt to answer the following questions:
-*	Primary: What is the ideal balance between coverage and replicates for a given budget?
+*	What is the ideal balance between coverage and replicates for a given budget?

 *	Ideal balance depending on amount of budget